How it Works

 ## Deployment Models

 Scanner offers three deployment models to meet different organizational requirements for **security, data governance, cost,** and **operational overhead**.
-Across all models, **customers retain full ownership of their logs and index files**, which always reside in their S3 buckets.
+Across all models, **logs and index files reside in customer-owned S3 buckets by default**, so you retain full custody of your data.
+As a standard option, Scanner can instead host this storage (both the collect buffer and the index buckets) for teams that don't want to run any AWS infrastructure.

 ### Managed Scanner: Multi-Tenant